 I’ve been reading IETF specifications for a number of years now and I find them fairly pleasant to read.
 But I remember when I started there was a whole bunch of huh!? moments.
 Since then I have learned many of the conventions and developed a few tricks that make the process easier.
 I was just reminded of one of those huh!? moments and figured I would share my solution.

 I was reading through RFC 7235 which is the HTTP Authentication specification because I wanted to get a good picture of what the header and parameter values actually look like.

 Where To Start

-I always start with the HTML version of the spec (there are also a .txt and .pdf version of all specs) so that I can use the hyperlinks in the contents page.
+I always start with the HTML version of the spec (there are also .txt and .pdf versions of all specs) so that I can use the hyperlinks in the contents page.
 The contents page showed me what I was looking for: